 A landlord is in charge of making sure that commercial use is allowed on the property and that this property meets the requirements for commercial use for the activities being conducted.
 As an example, an individual can't run a restaurant in an office building unless they have met specific building bylaws and codes.

 The landlord of the property needs to decide what the tenant will do with the property and allow them to do so.
 They should find out what kind of business they'll be running, such as finance, real estate, etc. The landlord decides if the tenant has exclusive use, which means they're the only one allowed to run that business in the building.
 An example is letting a coffee shop run their business in a strip mall.

 The terms of a commercial lease may be weekly, monthly, annually, or a longer term that's on an occasional tenancy or fixed renewal.
 The tenant can decide to pay a fixed rate in addition to their rent, or a percentage of the operating costs and utilities.
 The landlord decides how to distribute the costs and if the tenant pays the utility companies or the landlord.
 Some landlords will ask the tenant to pay a portion of the property tax.

 If parking is an option, it can be free, part of the rent, or added on as an extra fee.
 A tenant may have specific improvements they want done to the property to help them with running the business on a daily basis.
 The landlord is in charge of approving the changes and often paying for and completing them.
 Any improvements made are transferred to the tenant once the lease is over.

 If you need help with commercial lease contracts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.